-Sturdy and prickly on the outside, fragrant, delicious and extremely healthy inside.
-Pineapple contains zero fat and cholesterol, and plentiful of vitamins A, B, C, potassium, manganese, cooper and a dozen of other minerals and nutrients our bodies regularly need.
+Sturdy and prickly on the outside, fragrant, delicious, and extremely healthy inside.
+Pineapple contains zero fat and cholesterol and is plentiful in vitamins A, B, C, potassium, manganese, cooper, and a dozen of other minerals and nutrients our bodies regularly need.

 It originated in South America, where early European explorers named it after its resemblance to a pinecone.

 Pineapples are low in calories but have an incredibly impressive nutrient profile.
 They are rich in vitamin C and manganese.
 Vitamin C is essential for growth and development.
 Meanwhile, manganese is a naturally occurring mineral that aids growth, maintains a healthy metabolism, and has antioxidant properties.

 - Reduces Stress:

 Pineapples contain a good level of several B vitamins which propel your brain to function better and boost your ability to deal with stress efficiently.